 A regional snowmobile trail runs east-west through the center of Town.
 Town roads, with the exception of Bunker Hill Road, are open to ATV / UTVs.
 Horseback riding along scenic trails and an indoor arena for a variety of activities including therapeutic riding are available.
-Bicycling is another popular activity.
+Bicycling, hiking, and walking are other popular activities.